 - Sugary items, such as cookies and cakes without problematic ingredients are fine.

-- Test yourself through diet by STRICTLY limiting your diet to plain foods, with few ingredients.
-If you were unable to stabilize your digestive problems then either this isn’t your problem or you haven’t been as strict with your diet as you need to be.
+- Test yourself by STRICTLY limiting your diet to plain foods with very few ingredients.
+If you were unable to stabilize your digestive problems then either Citric Acid Intolerance is not your problem or you have not been as strict with your diet as you need to be.

 - Stick to plain foods and water until digestive issues have stabilized.